I see you.

 Affirming of

-• Black people, Indigenous people, and people of color
+• Black & African American people, Indigenous people, and people of color

 • transgender, non-binary, intersex, and otherwise gender diverse individuals